-The AADE Research Committee partners across the organization to support AADE’s initiatives with evidence-based research.
+The ADCES Research Committee partners across the organization to support the organization's initiatives with evidence-based research.
 Our current priorities are:

-- Identifying the educator’s role in translating emerging and current technology to self-management, and the training necessary to do this.
+- Identifying the diabetes care and education specialist’s role in translating emerging and current technology to self-management, and the training necessary to do this.

-- Reviewing cost effectiveness studies on diabetes education across care models in the healthcare system to develop a replicable framework for implementing DE and in turn reducing costs.
+- Reviewing cost effectiveness studies on diabetes education across care models in the healthcare system to develop a replicable framework for implementing diabetes education and in turn reducing costs.

 - Identifying the outcomes of diabetes education across multiple care models.

-AADE values the contribution of research in diabetes education, and the support this research offers to the diabetes education profession and the people who are at risk for and have diabetes.
-We also value the privacy of our members.
-The AADE policy for access to our membership for survey research recognizes both of these values in its effort to support the growth and expansion of the profession.
+ADCES values the contribution of research to diabetes care and education, and the support this research offers to the diabetes care and education specialist and the people who are at risk for and have diabetes.
+We are committed to the ongoing work of developing resources to support research and researchers developing new initiatives in support of the specialty.